Yoshitaka Hoshino: Awards and honors

 Hoshino received the Japan Shogi Association's Masuda Award for his "Accelerated Silver 37" variation for the Cheerful Central Rook opening; becoming the second apprentice professional to ever win the award.

-Esports shogi professional
+Esports

 In January 2020, Hoshino tweeted that he was looking for ways to supplement career as a professional shogi player.
 He received an offer from the Japanese software company SilverStar Japan and joined the company in April 2020 to take charge of the planning, developing and promoting of its board game products.
 His duties also made him responsible for the planning, promotion and execution of the company's Esports shogi tournament Real Time Shogi Battle sanctioned by the Japan eSports Union (JeSU) held in 2021.
 Hoshino also participated in the tournament with the goal of becoming a Esports shogi professional.
 Hoshino advanced to the final four tournament held at a shopping mall in Nagoya on October 3, 2021, but ended up in fourth place.
 He was, however, granted an Esports professional shogi player license by the JeSU for his result.